 There isn’t really that much I disagree with him on.
 Off the top of my head I can’t think of anything major I clash with him over, but I’m sure there will be something eventually.
 Still overall his videos are very well researched and informative.
 Definitely worth a look.

-Another critic of identity politics, Blaire I’d say is probably more to the centre of things.
+One of the most popular Youtubers, Blaire I’d say is probably more to the centre of things.
 She’s certainly not as left wing as say John Pilger, but I wouldn’t describe her as right wing either.
 Though hilariously she is often derided as a Nazi by the mainstream media.